TMJ Treatment in Round Rock, TX

 - My jaw hurts, and I need relief.
 How do I get started?

-People often use the terms TMJ and TMD interchangeably, but they are two different things:
+People use the terms TMJ and TMD without distinction, but they are two different things:

-- TMJ is the acronym for "temporomandibular joint," the joint that connects the lower jaw (mandible) to the temporal bone on either side of your head and controls movement.
-You can feel these joints working when you place your fingers in front of and slightly below your years and moving your jaw up and down or from side to side.
+- TMJ is the acronym for "temporomandibular joint," the joint bridging your jaw (mandible) to your head, and it controls movement.
+You can feel these joints working when you place your fingers in front of and slightly below your ears and move your jaw through speaking or chewing.

 - TMD stands for Temporomandibular Joint Disorder, which is a collection of problems, often painful, that are associated with dysfunction of the TMJ and surrounding muscles.